tchalikanti1705/movie-recommendation-system/README.md

 - **Add a Streamlit web app** for interactive recommendations
 - **Implement user login & preferences** for personalized results
 - **Enhance content-based filtering** using metadata like actors, directors, and plot summaries
 - **Add matrix factorization** or deep learning-based models for improved recommendations

+- Dummy